Evavic44/Learn-JavaScript/09-Data-Structure-Modern-Operators-and-Strings/README.md

 1. They can use any data type
 2. They can return any data type
-3. They can perform short circuting (short circuit evaluation)
+3. They can perform short circuting (aka short circuit evaluation)

 ### Short Circuting Or ||